Pageboy/notes/docs/eBookProduction/Page Size Issues in fixed-layout ePub.md

 ---
-hide:
- - navigation
 tags:
   - multiplatform
   - typography
   - indesign
+date: 2025-02-16
+updated: 2025-02-24
+title: Page Size Issues
 ---

 Following on from page size in the reflowable eBook, how about the fixed-layout eBook after it has been created as a print book?
 So you have used InDesign to create a wonderful printed book of a Shakespeare play, and you chose a standard page size (my example is: 198mm x129mm).
 Now when you make the fixed layout eBook from the spreads there might be a few observable problems.
 ## Proportion

 Our print book spreads will become landscape in the fixed-layout eBook.
 So, we will get the following proportions: